-The companies reported no spending in 2016 on "social media marketing on Web sites or other online services or communities, including but not limited to social networking sites, microblogging sites, content-sharing sites, and blogs," just as they have each year since the Commission started requesting these data in 2009.
+The companies reported no spending in 2018 on "social media marketing on Web sites or other online services or communities, including but not limited to social networking sites, microblogging sites, content-sharing sites, and blogs," just as they have each year since the Commission started requesting such data in 2009.

-The Commission also requires the cigarette manufacturers to report the amounts they spent on advertising and promotion in connection with sports and sporting events.
-This question is separate from, and duplicative of, the reporting of the individual advertising and promotion categories.
+The Commission also requires the cigarette manufacturers to report the amounts they spent on advertising and promotion in connection with sports and sporting events.17 This question is separate from, and duplicative of, the reporting of the individual advertising and promotion categories.
 For example, money spent on sponsorship of a sports team would be reported under the "sponsorship" category and as "sports and sporting events" expenditures.
-These expenditures are
+These expenditures are counted only once, however, in computing the companies' total advertising and promotional expenditures.